Do you like yoga, and you also have a dog? Well, you have just fulfilled the two requirements to start a new experience called Dog Yoga.

 Signs that your dog doesn’t like dog yoga is excessive barking, squirming, pulling away, or resisting to leave the house when you are planning to go to the yoga class.
 Listen and observe your dogs behaviour, if it repeats every time dog yoga class is on, he or she are trying to tell you something.

-Any action your dog display in the response of dog yoga will give you an indication of whether he or she enjoys it or not.
-If he or she doesn’t enjoy it, you may have to go to a typical yoga class without them.
+Any action your dog display in response to dog yoga will give you an indication of whether he or she enjoys it or not.
+If they don’t enjoy it, you may have to go to a typical yoga class without them.

 Dog yoga is limited to a handful of yoga poses that you and your dog can do together.
 Some of these poses are downward facing dog, upward facing dog, cobra, compass pose, supine twist, child’s pose, chaturanga, chair pose, cat-cow pose and savasana.
 Of course, you can do other more complex poses, but your dog won’t be able to do them.
 Remember a dog’s body cannot do the same bends as you do.